 Check your story’s newsworthiness.
 What is the news value of your story?
 Do you think it is enough to let the audience care?

 Check what you are offering your audience.
-It should be something that is relevant to them.
+It should be relevant to them.
 For instance, if your offer is a new product, check if you are reaching out to people who are probably needing it.

 For your news to be newsworthy, create a unique angle.
 What angle does your content offer?

 Check the sentence structure and word usage.
-If you are not an expert in this field, have someone to check it for you.
+If you are not an expert in this field, have someone check it for you.
 You may also use a grammar checker app.
 You can also improve your writing skills with these websites.

 Don’t use adjectives.
 Keep your release factual.